jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 see your region represented here it does not necessarily mean that we have no visibility at all into the region, but simply that we do not have enough incidents in that geographic location to be statistically relevant for a stand\-alone section.

 We define the regions of the world in accordance with the United Nations M49 standards, which combines the super\-region and sub\-region of a country together.
 By so doing, the regions we will examine are as follows:

 APAC: Asia and the Pacific, including Southern Asia (034\), South\-eastern Asia (035\), Central Asia (143\), Eastern Asia (030\) and Oceania (009\)

 EMEA: Europe, Middle East and Africa, including North Africa (002\), Europe and Northern Asia (150\) and Western Asia (145\)

 NA: Northern America (021\), which primarily consists of breaches in the United States and Canada

-LAC: Latin America and Caribbean, which consists of breaches in South America (005\), Central America (013\) and Caribbean (029\) 2022 DBIRRegions
+LAC: Latin America and Caribbean, which consists of breaches in South America (005\), Central America (013\) and Caribbean (029\)

-79
+2022 DBIR Regions

+78

+n
+r
+e
+t
+t
+a
+P

+n
+o
+i
+t
+c
+A

+t
+e
+s
+s
+A

 Figure 105\.
 Incidents and breaches by region

-2022 DBIRRegions
-Pattern
-Action
-Asset
-80
-incidents.
-This is interesting in that our data does not reflect a high number of defacements in other areas of the world.
-And while a nuisance, they usually have a lesser impact than a ransomware case for example.
-Regions with records
-Regions without records
+2022 DBIR Regions

+79

 Asia Pacific
 (APAC)

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+What is
+the same?

 4,114 incidents, 283
 with confirmed data
 disclosure
-Top patterns

 Social Engineering,
 Basic Web Application
 Attacks and System
 Intrusion represent
 98% of breaches
-Threat actors

 External (98%),
 Internal (2%)
 (breaches)
-Actor motives

 Financial (54%),
 Espionage (46%),
 Secondary (1%)
 (breaches)
-Data
-compromised

 Credentials (72%),
 Internal (26%),
 Secrets (18%), Other
 (11%) (breaches)
-What is
-the same?

 Basic Web Application
 Attacks and Social
 Engineering continue
 to be persistent
 threats for this region.

+Summary

+APAC experiences a high
+number of Social and Hacking
+related attacks, but has a much lower number of Ransomware cases than other areas.

+Regions with records

+Regions without records

+incidents.
+This is interesting in that our data does not reflect a high number of defacements in other areas of the world.
+And while a nuisance, they usually have a lesser impact than a ransomware case for example.

 Figure 106\.
 Top patterns in Asia Pacific breaches (n\=283\)

 This year in APAC we see the well\- known trifecta of Hacking (58%),
 Social (48%) and Malware (36%)